DDD-Moore/msdse/index.md

  <h1 class="page-heading">We are awesome</h1> -->

 NEWS: The 2019 DSE Summit and the 2019 Data Science Leadership Summit were smashing successes!
 Stay tuned for outputs from both events.
-In the meantime, check out the program to see what we did:
+In the meantime, check out the programs to see what we did:

 **[2019 DSE Summit](https://sites.google.com/msdse.org/summit2019/home)**